jniemann66/react-chessdiagram/api.md

 type: `func`

+### `pieceDefinitions`

+Optional associative array containing non-standard chess characters

+type: `object`
+defaultValue: `{}`

 ### `pieces`

-array of pieces at particular squares (alternative to fen) eg ['P@f2','P@g2','P@h2','K@g1'] This format may be more suitable for unconventional board dimensions, for which standard FEN would not work
+array of pieces at particular squares (alternative to fen) eg ['P@f2','P@g2','P@h2','K@g1'].
+This format may be more suitable for unconventional board dimensions, for which standard FEN would not work.
-Note: If both fen and pieces props are present, fen will take precedence
+Note: If both FEN and pieces props are present, FEN will take precedence

 type: `array`